mkjmdski/.dotfiles/.lib/README.md

 `clone_repos_from_file` clones repositories included in text file (each one new line) to `$PWD` or directory passed as a second argument

 `link_config` if you pass --target-directory as a first argument it will link configuration files to this directory.
 Otherwise all other arguments are linked with same name in `$HOME`

-`version_compare` compares version in standard dot format.
-Returns number from 0 to 2.
-0 =, 1 >, 2 <